da99/boxomojo/README.md

           [ ]   A list.
 Known as Array in other languages.

-         o[ ]o  A box.
+         x[ ]x  A box.
 Think of it a Hash/Dictionary that is also an object.

           "s"       String.
 Delimiters:  " "
          &[ ]&      String.
 Example:  &[ my "crazy" $!@#%^&* 'string' ]&